Bahrain MPs blast fuel price hike in heated session

-DUBAI (Reuters) - A session of the Bahraini parliament broke up amid shouting and protests on Tuesday when several lawmakers, in a rare show of opposition to government policy, vented their anger against a rise in fuel prices.
+The session, which the speaker adjourned amid shouting and protests by MPs, was a rare venting of opposition to government policy in the Gulf island monarchy.

+The parliament is composed of mostly pro-government lawmakers since the Shi‘ite-led opposition boycotted a 2014 parliamentary election, making their dissent of government policy all the more unusual.

-The government, in a move announced on Monday, has set the new price for super fuel at 160 Bahraini fils ($0.424) per liter from 100 fils while the price for regular fuel has been raised to 125 fils per liter from 90 fils.
+The cabinet set the new price for super fuel at 160 Bahraini fils ($0.424) per litre from 100 fils on Monday.
+The price for regular fuel was raised to 125 fils per litre from 90 fils.
 The new prices took effect on Tuesday.

 “The decision will make the poor poorer.
-We demand an improvement to people’s standard of living, and what the government did yesterday will not achieve that,” MP Jamal Dawood said before the speaker adjourned the session.
+We demand an improvement to people’s standard of living, and what the government did yesterday will not achieve that,” MP Jamal Dawood said.

 “The decision ignored that there’s a parliament.
 We should resign,” said Mohammed Alamadi, another lawmaker.

+It was unclear if opponents to the move were a majority in the body, which has limited direct powers in a country were the ultimate decision making residents with the ruling Al Khalifa family.

-Bahrain, along with its wealthier Gulf Arab neighbors, is looking to increase revenue amid falling global oil prices.
-Like other Gulf oil exporters, it has for years subsidized food, fuel, electricity and water, keeping prices very low in an effort to maintain social order.
+Bahrain, along with its wealthier Gulf Arab neighbours, is looking to increase revenue amid falling global oil prices.
+And also like other Gulf oil-exporting states, Bahrain has for years subsidised food, fuel, electricity and water, keeping prices ultra-low in an effort to maintain social order.

-The parliament is composed of mostly pro-government legislators since the Shi‘ite-led opposition boycotted a 2014 parliamentary election, making the show of dissent in the Gulf island monarchy all the more unusual.

-It was unclear if opponents to the move were a majority in the body, which has limited direct powers in a country where ultimate decision-making lies with the ruling Al Khalifa family.

-In a similarly rare outpouring of anger, around 20 protesters gathered at a petrol station in the village of Jidhafs, west of the capital Manama bearing placards.

-“After you stole the country’s wealth, now you are stealing our bread,” one sign read.

 Since its oil income began to fall last year, Bahrain’s budget deficit has widened and the subsidies have become much harder for the government to afford.
 Fuel price subsidies have already been eased in Saudi Arabia, Oman and the United Arab Emirates.